-Walk-Thru Rapid COVID Tests for Travel in Banff, AB
+Walk Through Rapid COVID Tests for Travel in Banff

 Restrictive public health measures are being lifted around the world.
 Recreational travel is once again possible.
 But the global pandemic isn’t over yet and many regional health authorities require proof of negative COVID-19 test results.

 National health guidelines can vary.
 Some places may require a negative PCR test.
 However, the United States and other countries do accept rapid antigen test results for entry.

 Please call your destination in advance to confirm the type of test you need.

 We offer a variety of COVID tests at our drive-thru testing site in Montreal.

 Your convenience is our top priority.
 We have many open slots for observed tests.

 Remember to please contact your travel destination to confirm the type of test result you need.

 Then simply purchase your test in advance through our website or use your own Health Canada Approved test.
 And get your test observed by one of our registered nurses or trained health care practitioners without leaving your home.